Sporting CP B

 Sporting Clube de Portugal B is the reserve team of Portuguese football club Sporting CP, a team based in Lisbon.
 Reserve teams in Portugal play in the same league system as the senior team, rather than in a reserve team league.
 However, they cannot play in the same division as their senior team, so Sporting B is ineligible for promotion to the Primeira Liga and could not play in the Taça de Portugal and Taça da Liga.
-The team play at the Estádio Aurélio Pereira in the Academia Sporting which holds a seating capacity of 1,200.
+The team play at the Estádio Aurélio Pereira in the Academia Cristiano Ronaldo, located in Alcochete, District of Setúbal, which holds a seating capacity of 1,180.

-Sporting had a B team until the end of the 2003–04 season when was dissolved.
-The team was refounded in the 2012–13 season, when a new set of rules regarding B teams was introduced in Portuguese football system.
+Having been established in 2000, Sporting Portugal's B team operated until the end of the 2003–04 season when it was dissolved.
+The team was refounded in the 2012–13 season, when a new set of rules regarding B teams was introduced in the Portuguese football league system.
 In that season, another five B-teams were refounded and entered into Segunda Liga.
-In the 2017–18 season after the creation of a sub-23 championship, club president Bruno de Carvalho announced the end of Sporting CP B.
+In the 2017–18 season after the creation of a under-23 championship, club president Bruno de Carvalho announced the end of Sporting CP B.

-President Frederico Varandas decided to refound Sporting CP B in 2019.
-In 2021 Sporting CP B is going to play in Liga 3, a new tier in the Portuguese league system.
+President Frederico Varandas decided to refound Sporting CP B in 2019 and the team resumed operations in the 2020–21 Campeonato de Portugal.
+In 2024–25, Sporting CP B were promoted to Liga Portugal 2, the second tier of Portuguese football.

-This was the 1st club of footballing legend Cristiano Ronaldo.